Charles-Schleich/wasmedge-yolo-rs-video-processing-plugin/README.md

 ## WasmEdge Yolo-rs Video Processing plugin

+> [!NOTE]
+> This library is a work in progress and is likely to change

-This is a small plugin developed to support video processing of [yolo-rs](https://github.com/Charles-Schleich/yolo-rs) Using FFMPEG for video processing.
+This is a small plugin developed for the WasmEdge Runtime to support video processing of [yolo-rs](https://github.com/Charles-Schleich/yolo-rs)
+Using FFMPEG for native video processing.

 Build `host_library` and `wasm_app` in separate terminals